Moondevil-ha/solis-smart-charging/README.md

    - Early morning dispatches (before 12:00) align with previous day's core window
    - Windows are always normalized to 30-minute boundaries
    - Core window can extend but never shrink

+3. Local sensors
+   - Local entities are created (if they do not exist) or updated to reflect the calculated charging windows.
+   - The intention is to check windows before sending to avoid duplicate writes in a future release.

 ## Obtaining Solis API Credentials